osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 # Windows Credential Manager for authentication

-As a security best practice, [!include[interface](../includes/product-short.md)] stores any credentials that you enter during interface configuration to Windows Credential Manager. [!include[interface](../includes/product-short.md)] uses these credentials to authenticate with:
+As a security best practice, [!include[interface](../includes/product-short.md)] stores any credentials that you enter during interface configuration to Windows Credential Manager. [!include[interface](../includes/product-short.md)] uses these credentials to authenticate with: <!-- TU: Those are not the credentials though, are they?
+Sounds like credentials used in those two maybe? -->

 * PI Data server
 * PI Asset Framework

-Storage of credentials within Windows Credential Manager benefits you by:
+Credentials stored within Windows Credential Manager have the following benefits:

 * Caching credentials for future authentication, so that you do not have to re-enter them.
 * Removing any reference to passwords within the interface instance .ini file.